What is Freedom of Information?

-This section provides general information on the European Communities (Access to Information on the Environment) Regulations.
-It includes background information on the legislation, how to make an AIE application, contact details and fees.
+Read more on Access to Information on the Environment (AIE), general information on the European Communities (Access to Information on the Environment) Regulations, which includes background information on the legislation, how to make an AIE application, contact details and fees.

 All requests under the FOI Acts should be addressed to:

 The information and personal data you submit in making your request will be used for the purposes of processing your FOI request and will be retained for a period, which allows any (Internal/OIC) appeal to be made.
 The record of your request will be retained for reference and statistical purposes.
 We will treat all personal data and information you submit as confidential in accordance with the EU General Data Protection Regulation and the Data Protection Act 2018.